polimi-ispl/ITTV/README.md

 > Paolo Sani, Alessandro Ilic Mezza, and Augusto Sarti, "Automatic TV Genre Classification Using Visually-Aware Deep Audio Features," _unpublished_, 2022.

-ITTV consists of 2,625 manually annotated YouTube videos, totalling over 675 hours.
+ITTV consists of 2,625 manually annotated YouTube videos, totaling over 675 hours.
 Each clip is assigned one of seven classes similarly to the
 RAI dataset described in [(Montagnuolo and Messina, 2007)](https://ieeexplore.ieee.org/document/4312865), i.e.,
 * `Cartoons`
 * `Commercials`